How-To Guide

 Should I create different content for each platform?

 Create platform-native content when possible, but strategic repurposing is effective and saves significant production time.
-The hook, pacing, and 9:16 aspect ratio can stay the same across TikTok, Reels, and Shorts since audience overlap between platforms is typically under 15%.
+The hook, pacing, and 9:16 aspect ratio can stay the same across TikTok and Reels since audience overlap between platforms is typically under 15%.
 Adjust captions, hashtags, CTAs, and trending audio for each platform.
 Focus your platform-specific efforts on the captions and audio rather than re-filming the video itself.

 How do I maintain content quality while posting consistently?